kamoshi/kamoshi.org/content/posts/building-an-ssg-in-rust/index.md

 community really shows how useful type classes can be even without HKTs.

-And to sum up, I feel like going with Rust was the pragmatic choice here, I could have gone with some other language, and the solition might have been more elegant or interesting, but the Rust soluton works prefectly fine and I still ended up learning a lot in the process.
-It's always worth noting that the choice of a language is always a lot more than just the language, you also end up choosing the ecosystem of libraries, and the build tools used to build projects in that language.
+And to sum up, I feel like going with Rust was the pragmatic choice here, I could have gone with some other language, and the solution might have been more elegant or interesting, but the Rust solution works prefectly fine and I still ended up learning a lot in the process.
+It's always worth noting that the choice of a language means a lot more than just the language, you also end up choosing the ecosystem of libraries, and the build tools used to build projects in that language.
 I feel like Rust's world is a joy to work with.